-From January 19th 2013, all new driving licenses issued across the EU will be in the form of a plastic "credit card," with a standard European format and tougher security protection.
+From January 19th 2013, all new driving licences issued across the EU must be in the form of a plastic "credit card," with a standard European format and tougher security protection.

-Existing licenses are not affected, but will be changed to the new format at the time of renewal or at the latest by 2033.
+Existing licences are not affected, but will be changed to the new format at the time of renewal or at the latest by 2033.